 The guided visit of the museum is included in the “Art & Faith” itinerary proposed by the volunteers of the cultural association “Ecclesia Viva”.

-Combo ticket: MUDIA Diocesan Museum + visitable parts of the Cathedral = € 4 per person
+Combo ticket: MUDIA Diocesan Museum + Cathedral and Bell Tower + Church of S.ta Maria dei Greci = € 4 per person.

 MUDIA Diocesan Museum: for further information or to book visits at different times

 MUDIA – Museo Diocesano, Via Duomo, 100 – 92100 Agrigento